15 Nov Research Shows Diet Impacts Migraine in Two Ways

 “One of the most important triggers for headache is the withdrawal of caffeine,” Martin, President of the National Headache Foundation said.
 “Let’s say you regularly pound down three or four cups of coffee every morning and you decide to skip your morning routine one day.
 You will likely have full-fledged caffeine withdrawal headache that day.”

-“The beauty of these diets is that they not only reduce headaches, but may produce weight loss and prevent heart disease,” said Vij in a press release.
+“The beauty of these diets is that they not only reduce the frequency headache attacks but may produce weight loss and prevent heart disease,” said Vij in a press release.

 Martin added that there is a lot of interest in gluten-free diets; however, they are only beneficial in preventing headaches if the individual suffers from celiac disease.